bxdoan/bxdoan/README.md

 <div align="center">

-> Fear is freedom!
-Subjugation is liberation!
-Contradiction is the truth!
-Those are the facts of this world!
-And you will all surrender to them, you pigs in human clothing!
+> There are no regrets.
+If one can be proud of one’s life, one should not wish for another chance.

-> — Satsuki Kiryuuin —
+> — Saber —

 </div>